Lotteria: Japan

 In 2005, Genichi Tamatsuka, the former president of Fast Retailing Co. (which operates the Uniqlo brand), was appointed as chairman and CEO during a management restructuring in 2005.
 The appointment was the result of a previous contract undertaken by Revamp Corp, a business revitalization company.

-On February 16, 2023, Lotteria of Japan was announced all shares of Lotteria would be sold to major Japanese fast food holding company Zensho on April 1, 2023.
+On 16 February 2023, Lotteria of Japan announced all shares of Lotteria would be sold to major Japanese fast food holding company Zensho on 1 April 2023.
 In September, Zensho opened a spinoff chain of Lotteria called Zetteria (ゼッテリア).
+On 16 February 2026, Lotteria Co., Ltd. changed its name to Burger One Co., Ltd. (株式会社バーガー・ワン, Kabushiki gaisha Bāgā Wan).
+In addition, all existing Lotteria branches will operate until March 2026 before transitioning to Zetteria, bringing an end to Lotteria in Japan's 54-year history.

 A Lotteria lunch in Japan.
 A sandwich set accompanied by chicken sticks and a crepe.